barbazul/1kfa/mod_guide_gm.md

 Otherwise, on the second day, the GM should present some situation that demands immediate attention.
 Put something at risk if necessary.
-Remember, in this dangerous world, nothing is safe or sacred.
+Remember, this is a world of danger, nothing is safe or sacred.

 The players may still ignore the situation and keep performing downtime moves on the second day -- in that case, narrative consequences should be honestly described.
 What opportunity has been forever lost?
-What did the adversaries in the world accomplish because the heroes ignored them?
+What did the evil forces accomplish because the heroes ignored them?

 ### Adventure